Shaping the EU framework towards 2030 and beyond

 The event brought together various stakeholders, including the European Commission, ACER, several National Regulatory Authorities and delegates from energy companies and associations, to discuss the most compelling challenges faced by the electricity sector in the current energy transition.

-The first session investigated the changes and challenges that Europe will have to cope with in the next 10 years.
+The first session of the event ‘Shaping the EU framework towards 2030 and beyond’ investigated the changes and challenges that Europe will have to cope with in the next 10 years.
 The recently adopted Clean Energy Package (CEP) foresees a set of targets for 2030 that the EU will have to achieve in terms of GHG emissions, renewables and energy efficiency.
-Meeting these targets while ensuring security of supply, a market based approach and low energy prices will be far from easy.
+Meeting these targets while ensuring the security of supply, a market-based approach and low energy prices will be far from easy.

 The second session of the workshop looked at the 2050 horizon and recognised the need to accelerate the decarbonisation of our economies, if carbon neutrality has to be achieved in Europe by that date.
 Policy and regulatory frameworks will have to incorporate effectively new actors and business models, as well as new infrastructures and new ways of using the existing ones.